 Debates committee organise the debating workshops on Monday and Wednesday nights and internal competitions such as the Freshers' Cup.
 They help run three of the largest debating competitions on the circuit - the IV in November, Schools in March and the Open in June.
 Three members are elected annually.

-Press & Speakers committee helps the President prepare for the speaker events-debates, forums and addresses-in his term.
-This is the best way to get to know the inner workigns of the Union.
+President's committee helps the President prepare for the speaker events-debates, forums and addresses-in his term.
+This is the best way to get to know the inner workings of the Union.
 Any member considering getting very involved with the running of the society should consider becoming a member of this committee.
-They work with the Press & Speakers Secretary.
-These members are elected annually.
+They work with the Speakers Secretary.
+These members are elected for two terms to help a specific president.

 All of the above also become members of General Committee, which meets every other Wednesday afternoon at 2.30pm.
 General Committee is the main legislative body of the Union, and as such is extremely important.

-Once on these committees and in General Committee you can stand to become one of the various Union Officers such as the Standing positions, their Assistants, Press & Speakers Secretary or the Steward
+Once on these committees and in General Committee you can stand to become one of the various Union Officers such as the Standing positions, their Assistants, Speakers Secretary or the Steward

 Watch out for vacancies on the website and the Society's noticeboards in 24 and on Palace Green.